Robo-Sapien/Search-Engine-for-arXiv.org/README.md

 + Run WebScraper.py for any topic from https://arxiv.org/ which contains links to recent papers for that topic.(It will generate csv files containing the title, authors, abstract, date URL and Submission date)
-+ Run ScrapedData/mycsv.py to create a dictionary and generate the tf-idf matrix and process the given query to give the documents with highest cosine similarity score.
++ Run ScrapedData/IndexData.py to create a dictionary and generate the tf-idf matrix and process the given query to give the documents with highest cosine similarity score.
++ Run ScrapedData/gui.py to run the application on the local server and open the specified link in the browser.